Engineering: Civil - Major #3011

 4 units

-Effective Term: 2024 Spring Semester
+Effective Term: 2025 Fall Semester

 This course consists of an introduction to the principles and unifying concepts of earth science including geologic time, formation and internal structure of the Earth, plate tectonics, rock and mineral identification, weathering processes, landforms, earthquakes, volcanic activity, flooding and groundwater resources.
 Laboratory exercises will include rock and mineral identification, and interpretation of topographic and geologic maps.
 Optional field trips to classic geologic locations.
-(A, CSU-GE, UC, I)
+(A, CSU, UC, Cal-GETC)

 Course Details: